vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

     />
   </center>

-2. Click the `Add product` button and select the type.
+2. Click the `Add product` button and select the product type.

   <center>
     <img